-The paddle is weighs a mere 7 ounces.
-At this ultralight weight it’s the option for a speed game that relies on the ability maneuver quickly at the net.
+The paddle weighs a mere 7 ounces.
+At this ultralightweight, it’s the option for a speed game that relies on the ability to maneuver quickly at the net.

-The light weight and small grip size of 4″ makes it a perfect choice for smaller hands which is why we’ve included it as a top pick on our list of Best Junior Pickleball Paddles.
+The lightweight and small grip size of 4″ make it a perfect choice for smaller hands which is why we’ve included it as a top pick on our list of Best Junior Pickleball Paddles.

-The Nuetron 2.0 blends all of the innovative features that Gamma has brought to the pickleball market and include in their top paddles:
+The Neutron 2.0 blends all of the innovative features that Gamma has brought to the pickleball market and include in their top paddles:

 - Live Periphery™ Frame: Eliminates dead spots and reinforces paddle edges.